farzaneh-haghani/immersive-go-course/projects/http-auth/README.md

 ### The Content-Type header

-HTTP requests can return more than just plan text.
+HTTP requests can return more than just plain text.
 Next, make the index page at `/` returns some HTML in response to a `GET` request.
 Make sure the `Content-Type` response header is set: `w.Header().Add("Content-Type", "text/html")`

 ```
 > curl -i 'http://localhost:8080/'